MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Set up the ServiceNow Graph connector for Microsoft Search"
+description: "Set up the ServiceNow Knowledge Graph connector for Microsoft Search"
 ---
 <!---Previous ms.author: kam1 --->

-# ServiceNow Graph Connector
+# ServiceNow Knowledge Graph Connector

 With the Microsoft Graph Connector for ServiceNow, your organization can index knowledge-base articles that are visible to all users or restricted with user criteria permissions within your organization.
 After you configure the connector and index content from ServiceNow, end users can search for those articles from any Microsoft Search client.